 Interestingly, the findings “suggest that applicants from cultures that place greater emphasis on humility, including some Asian cultures, may have a harder time landing a job in North America.”

 Participants of Japanese, Chinese and Korean heritage reportedly ranked lower on the narcissism scale and were therefore viewed as less attractive job candidates.

 Paulhus comments that “Interviewers should look beyond cultural style and assess individual qualifications.
 Instead of superficial charm, interviewers must analyze candidates’ potential long-term fit in the organization.”

 Good advice, particularly since you might not actually want a narcissist working for you in the long term, despite the great first impression.

 Still, those who lean towards the side of humility would do well to learn to self-promote.
 It’s a dog eat dog world out there, after all.

 To be clear, the narcissists in the question were what Paulhus calls “subclinical” or “everyday narcissists,” and do not necessarily suffer from narcissistic personality disorder (symptoms listed below), a disorder that falls into the same category as antisocial and borderline personality disorders.

 The Narcissistic Personality Inventory is “considered the gold standard for tapping narcissism in normal populations,” says Paulhus.

-If you’re wondering about your own narcissism levels, you can another study from the University of Nebraska-Lincoln.
+If you’re wondering about your own narcissism levels, you can take the test here.